sgkouzias/FlashCart/README.md

 * **Error Handling:** If there's an issue with image processing or description generation (e.g., due to a poor internet connection or an unrecognized product), you'll see an error message.
 You can usually retry the process.
 * **Adding More Photos:** You can add more photos to your list at any time by tapping the "Add Photos" button again.

-## Additional Tips:
+## Tips:

 * Experiment with different lighting conditions and angles when taking photos to find what works best.
-* If FlashCart doesn't recognize a product, you can manually add a description by tapping the "Edit" icon next to the item.
-* Take advantage of FlashCart's integration with Google services (if applicable) to enhance your shopping experience further.
+* **Removing Photos:** If you accidentally add a photo of a product you don't want on your list, simply swipe left or right on the item to remove it.